tylerharter/cs301-projects/spring19/lab9/README.md

-# Lab 9: Project 8, Stage 2
+# Lab 9: Project 8 (Stage 2)

-In this lab, you'll learn to create simple plots using dictionaries, decode a secret message, recurse, and take your sorting to the next level.
+In this lab, you'll learn to create simple plots, decode a secret message, and recurse.
 Have fun!

 ## Package Installation